leethomason/alteraorbis/README.txt

 [Bug: you can 'continue' without generating the world, which will crash the game]

 In the main game screen:
-[Control feedback appreciated!
-These work on my laptop.]
+[Control feedback appreciated!]

-Left-click the world or mini-map to walk there.
+Left-click the world or mini-map to walk (or teleport) there.
 PageUp / PageDown zoom.
 Home / End rotate.